t510599/earbuds-slides-control/README.md

 When you tap on your earphone, it would send the media control signal to your computer.
 It intercepts the media control button event, and it sends left/right keyboard event instead.

+## For Linux Users
+The current scan code are fetched from my laptop with Ubuntu 22.04 and Arch Linux, and luckily it seemed to be same on both system.
+But the scan code on your system may vary.
+You could use `sudo python -m keyboard` to observe the scan code on your own.

 ## Known Issues
-- [ ] Currently only Windows support, since I am lazy to find scan codes on other platform.
+- [x] Currently only Windows support, since I am lazy to find scan codes on other platform.
 - [x] KeyboardEvent for media controls never fires if you are currently playing media.
     - Supported by SystemMediaTransportControls on Windows with `windows-smtc.py`